dyingpotato890/frame-ai/README.md

 * **Google ADK Powered:** Built on a robust and scalable framework, ensuring efficient processing and future extensibility.
 * **Optimized for Shorts & Reels:** Generates content with ideal aspect ratios, pacing, and engagement hooks for short-form video platforms.
 * **Transcription & Keyword Analysis:** Integrates with transcription services to analyze spoken content for trending keywords and impactful dialogue.
+* **Auto Subtitling & Organized Output:** Automatically generates accurate subtitles for each extracted clip and neatly organizes the video-subtitle pairs into dedicated folders for easy access and editing.

 ---

 ## Architecture: A Collaborative Agent System

-Frame.AI's core strength lies in its multi-agent architecture, orchestrated by a central **Main Orchestrating Agent** that delegates tasks and synthesizes outputs from four specialized **Sub-Agents**.
-This design, powered by Google's ADK, allows for a highly modular, scalable, and intelligent workflow.
+Frame.AI’s core strength lies in its multi-agent architecture, orchestrated by a central VideoSegmentAgent that delegates tasks to specialized sub-agents.
+Among them, the Video Processing Agent manages a sequence of sub-agents for downloading, clipping, and subtitling content.
+This design ensures scalable, modular, and efficient short-form content generation using Google’s ADK.

 ```mermaid
 flowchart TD